realm/realm-kotlin-samples/AppServicesUsageSamples/apps/presence-detection/README.md

     }
 ```

-In this sample we use local connectivity detection to change the behavior of the connectivity control
-button, it would disconnect or connect the session based on whether there is or not connectivity.
+The local connectivity detection is used in this sample to display whether the current user is connected or not.

 ## Listen for external connectivity